pyrito/pyrito.github.io/about.md

 <hr style="height:10px; visibility:hidden;" />

-My name is Karthik Velayutham, a junior at UT Austin studying Computer Science (Turing Scholars).
+My name is Karthik Velayutham, a senior at UT Austin studying Computer Science (Turing Scholars).
 This site is my safe space to freely post my ideas/thoughts as well as a portfolio (still need to set this up) for the various things I have accomplished in my 21 years of living.

 <hr style="height:10px; visibility:hidden;" />